mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ![distance_and_dt_dists.png]({{site.baseurl}}/images/distance_and_dt_dists.png)

-I was surprised, on the other hand, that the distribution of reaction times (i.e., the length of time before the first tap in a given game) did not vary strongly between Parkinson's from non-Parkinson's patients.
-However, as can be seen in the plot below, there are a handful of Parkinson's patients with excessively long reaction times, and
+I was surprised that the main distribution of reaction times (i.e., the length of time before the first tap in a given game) did not vary strongly between Parkinson's and non-Parkinson's patients.
+However, as the histograms show, there are a handful of Parkinson's patients with excessively long reaction times, and thus reaction time is still a useful feature in the predictive model.

 ##  Challenges with uncontrolled sampling